syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ## 100% Stacked Area Chart

-To render a 100% stacked area chart, create an instance of [`StackedArea100Series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/StackedArea100Series-class.html) and add to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html).
+To render a 100% stacked area chart, create an instance of `StackingArea100Series` and add to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html).
 You can use the following properties to customize the 100% stacked area appearance.

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the chart series.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the series.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - changes the stroke width of the chart series.
+* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - Changes the stroke width of the series.
-* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - changes the stroke color of the chart series.
+* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - Changes the stroke color of the series.
-* [`borderDrawMode`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/StackedArea100Series/borderDrawMode.html) - specifies the type of the border mode and it defaults to top.
+* `borderDrawMode` - Specifies the type of the border mode and it defaults to *top*.

 {% highlight dart %}